FAQ

 Will you read my unpublished book and tell me how to make it better?

 That depends.
 Are you a member of my writing group?
 Are we professionally connected?
 Is this in the context of a workshop or class?
 Do I know you?
 If the answer to these questions is no, then I am sorry, but I will not read your book.
-Reading is a big part of my job, and it takes a lot of time.
-Several of my writing friends are owed critiques right this minute.

 Can I write fan fiction using the characters from your works?